We would love to hear from you...

 A copy of your message has been sent to you.
 If you don't see it, be sure to check your spam folder.

-The aim of the trust, as set out in its trust deed, is “to further the advancement of education by the teaching of the relationship between main’s knowledge of, beliefs about, the heavens and every aspect of his art science philosophy and religion.”
+The aim of the charity, as set out in its trust deed, is "to further the advancement of education by the teaching of the relationship between man’s knowledge of, beliefs about, the heavens and every aspect of his art science, philosophy and religion."

 Throughout human history men and women have been absorbed in exploring and trying to understand the relationship between each individual and the whole of creation.
 This quest can be approached through the gateways of religious mysticism, theoretical physics, astrology, art, astronomy, transpersonal psychology, philosophy, sacred geometry, gaia theory etc.